Latest update: November 2019. A version of this article was first written for Tourisme Montréal

 Nothing says cozy and comforting like a steaming mug of hot chocolate.
 Luscious, warm, rich, sweet or spicy, the beverages listed below are the perfect mix of premium ingredients and creativity.
-From classic to completely decadent and utterly funky, they’re the perfect mugs of comfort to dive into in these frigid temperatures.
+From classic to completely decadent and utterly funky, these Montreal hot chocolate spots are the perfect mugs of comfort to dive into in these frigid temperatures.
 Enjoy!

 Patrice Demers and his lovely, sweet-laden store don’t need an introduction anymore, but did you know that they serve one of the best hot chocolates in Montreal?
 Their classic version contains Araguani chocolate, cocoa, vanilla and a light infusion of spices.
+It’s the best Montreal hot chocolate!
 For a small supplement, you can get a caramel mousse topping, and yes, you’ll want the caramel mousse topping.

 Au festin de Babette is a classic go-to spot for great hot chocolate in Montréal.
 Its hot chocolate selection is separated into three categories: dark chocolate, white chocolate and Valrhona Grands Crus.
 In all, twelve different flavours for you to enjoy, from a classic mix to comforting brews flavoured with spices, orange, nuts or piment d’Espelette.

 Geneviève has been one of Montréal’s foremost artisanal chocolate purveyor for several years now, thus contributing to the happiness of her young and mature clientele alike.
 Her European-style hot chocolate is prepared from her homemade blend of 70% chocolate and vanilla cane sugar.
 It’s served at the Geneviève Grandbois Mile End boutique on Saint-Viateur Street West.